Category: Areas

 • Is prior booking necessary?

-1. Search the EA's Database for Licensed Sites If you're disposing of larger amounts or managing it on behalf of someone else, you may need a licensed waste carrier.
-You can access these details via the Environment Agency's public register:
+1. Use the Environment Agency's Public Registers If you're disposing of larger amounts or managing it on behalf of someone else, you may need a licensed waste carrier.
+The Environment Agency (EA) keeps a public register of:

-• Licensed Charlesworth disposal facilities across Derbyshire (landfills and transfer stations)
+• Licensed Carsington disposal facilities across Derbyshire (landfills and transfer stations)

 • Registered hazardous waste carriers